 Russia's central bank reacted by raising its key interest rate in a bid to offset "growing inflationary risks".

-US Secretary of State John Kerry had warned earlier of the economic consequences of sanctions if Moscow failed to ease the crisis.
+US Secretary of State John Kerry had warned earlier of the economic consequences of sanctions if Moscow failed to de-escalate the crisis.

 "Let me be clear: if Russia continues in this direction, it will not just be a grave mistake, it will be an expensive mistake," he said.

-In a bid to reduce dependence on the West, Russia's lower house of parliament approved the creation of a national credit card system.
+In a bid to reduce dependence on the West as the threat of further sanctions loomed, Russia's lower house of parliament approved the creation of a national credit card system.